lindseysim/templatize/more/functions/README.md

 When in a passed context, the `this` context for the function will the be the data-binding of the context, but the root will also be supplied as an argument.

 An inclusive section can be immediately paired with the pass-context-to-function directive (`#->`), which uses the rendered template within the defined section as the `this` context of the function.
+As it is treated like a template in the section, it must be paired to a closing section tag with the same function name (though the pass-context-to-function directive is not required on the closing tag).

 &nbsp; *Template:*